MBSck/ppdmod/notes.md

 - Try to use the FFT standalone and test if this works, if not then check the rest of the code again

 ## Working-on-ATM
+[] Fit visibilities for simple models
-[] Remove all superfluous imports (tests and such) from the individual scripts
+[] Include visibilities calculations for data-handler [] Remove all superfluous imports (tests and such in file -> Make tests outside of file) from the individual scripts [] Rename branches and move astropy to master branch rename it as well to master

 ### Slow Calculations
 [] Rework of reformat theta to components function